Social media marketing tips for small business owners.

 It’s good practice to use a mixture of both very active, active and not so active hashtags.

-- Very active hashtags are often overused so it’s easy to get lost in a sea of content.
-Your content will is unlikely to get found by someone searching for your small business.
-But there is always a small chance.
+- Very active hashtags are often overused, so it’s easy for your content to get lost in a sea of content.
+Your content is unlikely to get found by someone searching for your small business with a very active hashtag.
+There is always a small chance though.

-- Inactive hashtags have the least amount of engagement, but if someone searches for your keyword or phrase you are almost guaranteed to be found.
-One of my own not so active hashtags is #avonsilke
+- Inactive hashtags have the least amount of engagement, but if someone actively searches for your keyword or phrase you are almost guaranteed to be found.
+One of my own inactive hashtags is #avonsilke.
+Someone would have to specifically search by my first name to find it.
+The more content I upload to this hashtag, and the more popular I become as an Avon Rep, the more people will search and find me.
+I hope this makes sense to you!

-In general, most small business owners and entrepreneurs opt to use 1-3 hashtags per post.
+In general, most small business owners and entrepreneurs opt to use 1-10 hashtags per post depending on the social media platform.

-What is a small business hashtag you like to use?
+What is a good hashtag for your small business?
 Leave me a comment below.

 Follow Silke On Social Media